-Quickly switch polylines between 2D and 3D formats directly in your drawing.
-The tool maintains accuracy and consistency throughout the process, retaining essential properties of the original polylines whenever feasible.
+Quickly switch polylines between 2D and 3D formats directly in your drawing environment with ease and flexibility.
+The tool maintains accuracy and consistency throughout the process, intelligently retaining essential properties such as layer or color of the original polylines whenever feasible.

 - Polyline: Also known as Lightweight Polyline, a modern 2D polyline that supports lines, arcs, and variable widths, stored efficiently in the drawing.
 Vertices do not have Z values, but the entire polyline can have an elevation.